Emoun/racp/src/main.md

 ## Specification

+### Column description:

+- Dec: The decimal encoding of the character.
+- Hex: The hexadecimal encoding of the character.
+- Bin: The binary encoding of the character.
+- Symbol: Unique symbol representing the character.
+- ASCII: A set of ASCII characters that map to a RACP character.
+These are designed to allow for characters to be written in ASCII and then converted to RACP using an automated tool, and vice versa.
+- Graphics: Proposed graphical representation of the character on-screen.
+- Description: Short description.
+See next section for more information on specific topics.

 Dec | Hex | Bin | Symbol | ASCII | Graphics | Description
 :---:|:---:|:----:|:---:|:---:|:---:|:------
 000 | 00 | 0000 0000 | NULL | \0 | ␀ | Null character